denten-books/plain-text/support/conferences/ipam-april-2016/45-min-direct-manipulation.md

 objects and their properties.

-The trajectory from direct *physical* manipulation to direct *virtual* manipulation leads to the totalizing loss of resemblances and designations that Baudrillard warned us about.
+The trajectory from direct *physical* manipulation to direct *virtual* manipulation leads to the totalizing loss of resemblances and designations.
 At its logical extreme, the simulacrum supplants the thing being simulated.
 It appears as hyper-reality, the experience of unmediated interaction without awareness or sense of the underlying referent.
 All "objects of interest" within such a modeled world are fabricated objects.
 They are thus limited to the external, artificial constraints imposed by their makers.
 Such manufactured experiences present us, the "users," with compelling, possibly cathartic, metaphors.
 The metaphor extends far beyond entertainment, subsuming all spheres of social activity mediated by computers.
 The manipulation of metaphors---a reflective, not merely circumspect inhabitance of virtual worlds---therefore requires not just a willing suspension of disbelief, but also poetics: hermeneutics, close reading, distant reading, deconstruction, morphology, in short precisely the legacy of interpretive practice that stretches from Aristotle to Susan Sontag and beyond.
 The suspension of disbelief otherwise threatens to become a permanent condition, alienating as it is pleasurable or cathartic.

-At the time of writing this book, our society stands at the threshold of a new paradigm of interacting with computers and hence with each other.
+At the time of writing this talk, our society stands at the threshold of a new paradigm of interacting with computers and hence with each other.
 Direct brain to computer interfaces are common enough today to be turned into a toy.[^ln3-mindflex] Early brain--computer interfaces used either imprecise